mongoid/mongoid-history/README.md

 Install
 -------

-This gem supports Ruby 1.8.7, 1.9.2, 1.9.3, JRuby and Rubinus.
+This gem supports Ruby 1.8.7, 1.9.2, 1.9.3, JRuby and Rubinius.
 Add it to your `Gemfile` or run `gem install mongoid-history`.

 ```ruby
 gem 'mongoid-history'